Did you know that vitamin-C-rich foods such as oranges enhance iron absorption?

 - 1 tangerine or small navel orange around 125-135 grams, peeled

 - 3 ice cubes

-- Add all ingredients to a blender and blend until smooth.
-Add a half of a medjool date if more sweetness is desired and blend again.
+Add all ingredients except the date to a blender and blend until smooth.
+Add a half of a Medjool date if more sweetness is desired and blend again.
 Add additional ice cubes as necessary to thicken and cool.
 Serve immediately.